 Now there are ways to save your extra Color Street strips to keep them from drying out such as the hair straightener method and also ways to reseal Color Street without a flat iron.
 Doing this will keep them at least 1-2 months if properly sealed, and sealed quickly after use.
 I would not wait hours before sealing up your Color Street because at that point they are probably too dry to use again.

-Please Note: Color Street is meant to be a one time use product and the company does not recommend resealing.
+Please Note: Color Street is meant to be a one time use product and the company does not recommend storing them for later use.
 However, if you do decide to save them like I do, Color Street will no longer guarantee them once they’ve been opened.
 If the resealing method doesn’t work to save your extra Color Street strips and they do dry out, they won’t help you.
 It is always best to use them immediately after opening.

 Now that’s out of the way, let’s save your extra Color Street nail polish strips!